 Note: In Cairo, you can get a lock repairman to come at 9:30 at night and install a new lock and repair a door (or at least, Younes can), and it only costs $31.00.

 As my time teaching and living with teenagers draws closer to an end, I am finding it hard to keep my excitement contained.
 Teenagers are exhausting in their very own unique way, anyone who knows them would attest to this.
 So I remind myself constantly that soon this stage in my life will be over and I will be free of these highly-charged, 100-mph, full-bore years forever and be on to something less…less…everything.
 Read more

-I opened a hurtful email at work yesterday from a man I don’t even know.
-He went to some trouble to find me after he saw an image of my high school government class visiting with a local Congressman, a man who, in his opinion, didn’t have the proper responses to the race rioting up north.
+I opened a hurtful email at work yesterday, from a man I don’t even know.
+He went to some trouble to find me after he saw an image of my high school government class visiting with a local Republican Congressman.
+The Congressman was a man who, in this guy’s opinion, didn’t have the proper responses to the race rioting up north.
 He reached out to me to tell me how important it is for me to teach Race (he used a capital R) properly, as if I didn’t know that already.
 Read more